-Switch back to the geometry tab and select the Start plane from the sensitive area, then select the flat side as shown below.
+Switch back to the Geometry tab and select the Start option, then select the flat side as shown below.
 This will define a start plane to be on the side of the part.
 The start plane does no good until you define an offset on the plane.
 Keep in mind that the Start and End planes must be parallel to the tool paths.